Multiplicative SHE limit of random walks in space-time random environments: Formulas and estimates for the martingales

 \begin{prop}[Optional quadratic variation bound] Fix $p\ge 1$.
 For all $s,t\in N^{-1}\mathbb Z_{\ge 0}$ and all $\phi\in C_c^\infty(\mathbb R)$ we have that

 Here $C$ is independent of $N,\phi,s,t$. \end{prop}

 \begin{proof}

 The main idea of the proof will be to split the quadratic variation $[M_N(\phi)]$ into a ``predictable part" (denoted $A_N$ below) which is easy to control, and a ``discontinuity part" (denoted $B_N$ below) which we expect to vanish as $N\to\infty$.
-Then we bound each of these separately in terms of $Q_N$ itself.
+Then we bound each of these separately.